pugzillo/ticketpricing_bymusicgenres/README.md

-# Ticket Pricing by Music Genres
+# Resale Ticket Pricing by Music Genres

 A statistical analysis and model of ticket prices using concert features and musical features.